space-apes/codeBowl/codeBowl.md

 5. The defensive team performs a turn having each player move, attack, or pick up ball.
 Teams continue taking alternating turns.
 6. After turn 8, the game resets.
 Offensive team is now defensive team, and vice versa.
 Pieces are placed and ball is dropped on offensive side.
 7. Teams continue taking turns until the end of the 16th turn or when all players from a team are eliminated.
-8. The winner of the game is the team that has scored the most points after 16 turns or the team that has removed all opponent players from the board.
+8. Game continues until end of 16th turn or all players of a team are removed from the board.

 ![Code Bowl Initial State](images/codeBowlKickOff.png)
 <br>